benjypng/logseq-powerblocks-plugin/README.md

+> Sponsor this project on [Github](https://github.com/sponsors/hkgnp) or [get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

 # Overview

 This plugin was created as I had some unique workflows that Logseq templates were not able to support.
 It allows the creation of 2 types of "PowerBlocks":